There are different ways to access New Zealand’s healthcare services, depending on what sort of help you need.

 Help to stop smoking

-Quitline is a service funded by the Ministry of Health to help people stop smoking.
-They offer a support phone line, online and text support.
-If you are eligible for free healthcare services you can also access free nicotine replacement products through your doctor.Quitline 0800 778 778
+Quitline is a service funded by the Ministry of Health to help people stop smoking. it offers a support phone line and online and text support.
+If you are eligible for free healthcare services, you can also access free nicotine replacement products through your GP.Quitline 0800 778 778

 Complementary and alternative health services

-Alternative healthcare isn’t subsidised by the government.
-However, the costs of acupuncture and osteopathy for injuries caused by an accident are covered by New Zealand’s unique accident compensation scheme.
-For more information about the accident compensation scheme see the section on Injuries from accidents on our Paying for your Healthcare page.
+These services are not subsidised by the government.
+But the costs of acupuncture and osteopathy for injuries caused by an accident are covered by ACC.
+For more information about ACC, see our ‘Paying for healthcare services’ page.